Warm char, marinated in a sour sauce

 • 2–3 bay leaves

-• ½ tbsp each of juniper berries, mustard seeds and coriander seeds
+• ½ tbsp each juniper berries, mustard seeds and coriander seeds

 • 2–3 dried chili peppers